Web Accessibility Policy

 Training for page editors will include reviewing the Web Accessibility Policy, with a focus on constituent roles and responsibilities in ensuring that all web design, documents and multimedia content comply with established standards.

-Additionally, all instructors who use the Learning Management System (LMS) will be given required training on their roles and responsibilities.
+Additionally, all instructors who use the Learning Management System (LMS) will be advised of their responsibility to meet University web accessibility standards and offered training on ensuring course content meets these standards.

 The Web Accessibility Coordinator will receive annual reports detailing the list of training participants.
 Further, the Web Accessibility Coordinator will receive updated information or instruction annually so that he/she has the knowledge necessary to provide updated information to all staff.